farzanehpourahmadi/UCP/README.md

   - This file is in Python which corresponds to the files named "classification_SVM_crossvalidation_i" and "classification_SVM_crossvalidation_i_k".
 We use this files to visualize the performance of classifiers.

 - "UC.py"
   - We use this file to score the performance of classifiers based on the hing loss function.
 You can do the same with the files named "classification_SVM_crossvalidation_i" and "classification_SVM_crossvalidation_i_k".
+Here two different test datasets are provided, each with 1, 000 samples, one is more similar to the training dataset named "baised_test_dataset", while the other one named "unbaised_test_dataset" is less similar.

 #### IEEE 118-bus test system: